-From 38 weeks of pregnancy, you can collect your colostrum 2-3 times a day.
+From 38 weeks of pregnancy, you can collect your colostrum 2-3 times a day, for 3-5 minutes.
 Some women may wish to express more frequently than this, which is up to you.
 Do not be worried if there is no colostrum initially, as the hand expression will stimulate your breasts in preparation for breastfeeding your baby.